Stradbally: Electric Picnic

 The Electric Picnic is an annual arts-and-music festival which has been staged in late August / early September since 2004 at Stradbally Hall in Stradbally.
-It is organised by Pod Concerts and Festival Republic, who purchased the majority shareholding in 2009.
-The Electric Picnic was voted Best Medium-Sized European Festival at the 2010 European Festival Awards, and has been voted Best Big Festival in each of the last four Irish Festival Awards since they began in 2007.
+It is organised by Pod Concerts and Festival Republic.
+The Electric Picnic won eight awards in Hot Press's 2011 Festival Awards, including 'Best Large Festival'.
+In 2023, it was awarded 'Festival of the Year' in the Ticketmaster Awards.

 Religion

 The Catholic Church of the Sacred Heart is a Gothic Revival church which was completed in 1896 to a cruciform plan.
 It was designed by William Hague.

 Saint Patrick's Church of Ireland Church, also a Gothic Revival church, built in 1764, with one tower.
 During renovations around 1880 a projecting porch, chancel and vestry were added.

 Saint Colman's Orthodox Church, of the Russian Orthodox Church Outside of Russia, is located on the Abbeyleix Road, approximately one mile outside Stradbally.

 Sport

 Local sports clubs include Stradbally GAA club (the local GAA club), and Stradbally Town A.F.C. (an association football (soccer) club).